cascadium/wsl-windows-toolbar-launcher/README.md

 If new software has been installed in the WSL environment, simply run the script again from the WSL environment to pick the new GUIs up.

+Notable changes:

+* Change in 0.3: Command is now `wsl-windows-toolbar` without the trailing `.py`.

 ## Advanced Usage / Options